 To read the relevant data from your Google Cloud Platform (GCP) account, New Relic uses the Google Stackdriver API and also other specific services APIs.
 To access these APIs in your Google Cloud project, the New Relic authorized account needs to be granted a certain set of permissions; GCP uses roles to grant these permissions.

-Alternatively, you can create your own custom role based on the list of permissions, which specifies the minimum set of permissions required to fetch data from each GCP integration, to have more control over the permissions for the New Relic authorized account.
+Alternatively, you can create your own custom role based on the list of permissions, which specifies the minimum set of permissions required to fetch data from each GCP integration.
+This will allow you to have more control over the permissions set for the New Relic authorized account.

 New Relic has no way of identifying problems related to custom permissions.
 If you choose to create a custom role, it is your responsibility to maintain it and ensure proper data is being collected.